 5. Diversification matters.

-A diversified portfolio doesn’t guarantee profits or provide assurances that investments won’t decline in value, but it does lower risk.
-By spreading investments across a variety of asset classes, investors lower the probability of volatility in their portfolios.
+A diversified portfolio doesn’t guarantee profits or provide assurances that investments won’t decrease in value, but it does lower risk.
+By spreading investments across a variety of asset classes, investors can buffer the effects of volatility on their portfolios.
 Overall returns won’t reach the highest highs of any single investment — but they won’t hit the lowest lows either.

-For investors who want to avoid some of the stress of down markets, diversification can help lower volatility.
+For investors who want to avoid some of the stress of downturns, diversification can help lower volatility.